 What happens if you want to secure another area in your office, or you decide to expand your company?
 With many traditional systems, it doesn’t grow with your business.
 Often, you’ll need to retrofit wiring from the new location to the central panel.
 Depending on the number of readers your system supports, you may have to purchase an additional module to support your growing business needs.
 A more modern system makes expansion easy and cost-effective.

 When comparing access control systems, it’s important to think also about the future.
 Traditional systems are often maintained by dedicated IT resources, making costs rise.
 Updating hardware can require you to purchase all new equipment.
 Then, if you don’t pay for those updates, you compromise your company’s security.
 With a cloud-based access control system, future enhancements and new features are automatically available to you without needing to replace readers or pay for software licenses and additional features.

-One factor that is top of mind is cost.
+Traditional Systems: One factor that is top-of-mind is (obviously) cost.
 Traditional access control systems tend to require expensive wiring, as well as ongoing maintenance and upgrade costs.
 Updates to the hardware, firmware, and software can add up when it comes to a traditional system.
-While you may need to pay a monthly or annual subscription fee for a cloud-based software solution, it significantly lowers your upfront cost.
-Often the payment will include new features, future enhancements, and automatically available firmware updates.
+For example, see how much key card access systems cost or what the average cost per door is for access control systems.

 Cloud-Based Access Control: While you may need to pay a monthly or annual subscription fee for a cloud-based software solution, it significantly lowers your up-front cost.
 Often, the subscription will include new features, future enhancements, and automatically-available firmware updates.

 Whether your business is taking the first steps in comparing access control systems or you need help updating your current one, VIZpin can help you provide secure access control to your facility.
 Contact VIZpin today to learn more about cost-effective access controls system options.